ErnieAllen/dispatch-console-standalone/README.md

 - connect to node.js proxy

 Notes:
-To install the javascript bindings with proton you can either build them with proton or just copy
+To install the javascript bindings with proton you can either build them with proton or just expand the pre-built node_modules.tar.gz into the rh-qpid-proton/examples/javascript/messenger dir.
+If you choose to build them with proton, you'll need to install emscripten before you run cmake for proton.